Unmarried Couples and Cohabitation

 It is important for unmarried and cohabiting couples to understand that they have fewer and less clearly defined legal rights than married couples.

-Our team of specialist lawyers are experienced in guiding individuals through the challenges that unmarried couples face.
+Our team of specialist family lawyers are experienced in guiding individuals through the challenges that unmarried couples face.

 We emphasise the importance of cohabitation agreements and assist clients to understand and protect their legal rights from the outset of their cohabiting relationship.